yiisoft/yii2/docs/guide/installation.md

 When using this configuration, you should set `cgi.fix_pathinfo=0` in the `php.ini` file in order to avoid many unnecessary system `stat()` calls.

-Note that when running HTTP server you need to add `fastcgi_param HTTPS on;` in order for Yii to properly detect if connection is secure.
+Note that when running a HTTPS server you need to add `fastcgi_param HTTPS on;` in order for Yii to properly detect if connection is secure.